Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/prologue/prologue_turing_cellblender.md

 Once the run is complete, save your file.

 We can also now visualize our simulation.
-Click on `CellBlender > Reload Visualization Data`.
+Click `CellBlender > Reload Visualization Data`.
 You have the option of watching the animation within the Blender window by clicking the play button at the bottom of the screen.

 ![image-center](../assets/images/motifs_norm8.png){: .align-center}